abdelrazzaq19/banking_app/README.md

 launch.
 Files past 12MB are refused rather than decoded, because the resize runs on the UI isolate and the web has no isolate to move it to.

+**Name, username and email rules live in one file.** They used to be private methods on the sign-up screen.
+Once the profile could edit the same fields, two copies would have been free to drift, and a name the profile accepted but sign-up rejected is the kind of disagreement nobody notices until a user cannot recreate their own account.

 **Payment codes are real EMVCo tag-length-value** — the shape QRIS uses, CRC-16 trailer included — rather than a private format.
 Fields are sliced as bytes because EMVCo lengths count bytes, so a non-Latin payee name does not